chisui/dakka/thesis/main.md

 In Haskell types and values are fundamentally different from each other.
 For dependent typing to be possible, there has to be a way to convert between types and values.
-To convert some values to types the `DataKinds` language extension was introduced.
+To convert some values to types the `DataKinds`[@paper-ghp] language extension was introduced.
 `DataKinds` allows data types to be promoted to kinds and their value constructors to types.
 The type equivalent to functions are type families.
 Haskell itself does not provide a mechanism to promote functions to type families.
 The *singletons* library provides a way to promote functions, as well as other facilities helpful for dependent typing.
-Since I ended up not using the *singletons* library I wont go into detail describing it here.
+Since I ended up not using the *singletons*[@paper-dtpws] library I wont go into detail describing it here.

 ## Haskell Language features